dell-research-harvard/linktransformer/README.md

 ## Roadmap
-We will continue to come up with more feature rich updates and introduce more modalities like images using support for vision and multimodal models.
+We will continue to come up with more feature-rich updates and introduce more modalities like images using support for vision and multimodal models within this framework to make those accessible to those with a non-technical background.